 They say not to judge a book by it's cover, but we do, and I think that maybe it's okay to do that.
 It is what makes you pick a book up.
 Covers are always the most difficult part of designing a book.
 When I finish a story, I usually have a strong opinion on what the cover should be.
 The art director and the editor always have opinions on what it should be.
 And unlike the insides, marketing people weigh in on what the cover looks like too.
 It's hard to please everybody.

-Here are my covers in chronological order.
+Here are my covers starting with the newest.

 Slickly Quick is a very different book for me.
 The images are sort of realistic and needed to accurately showcase different species of sharks, their habitat and in some cases, prey.
 I typically create my own worlds and so what ever goes on in them is up to me and my own logic.